 One scoliosis symptom children may experience is back pain, due to the curving of the spine to the right or left.
 Early scoliosis symptoms also include uneven shoulders and a protruding shoulder blade.
 The physician will check for both of these symptoms .
 If scoliosis is suspected, an X-ray examination can determine the extent of the condition.

 What are the consequences of not diagnosing and treating scoliosis?

 Children living with scoliosis may experience back pain.
-In severe cases, scoliosis may even result in difficulty breathing, decreased height and lowered self-esteem.
+In severe cases, scoliosis in children may even result in difficulty breathing, decreased height and lowered self-esteem.

 What are scoliosis treatments?

-Children are treated based on their degree of curvature.
+Scoliosis in children is treated based on the degree of curvature.